U.S. says diseases like Ebola should be viewed as security threats

 The centerpiece of the global health security initiative is a 2007 set of standards known as the International Health Regulations, which set procedures for responding to pandemics and bioterrorism.
 But this has been implemented by fewer than 20 percent of WHO's 194 member states.

-U.S. officials say the ultimate aim is to equip every country with secure laboratory and health surveillance systems to detect pathogens and emergency operations that can quickly control outbreaks, including large-scale immunization programs.
+U.S. officials say the ultimate aim is to equip every country with secure laboratory and health surveillance systems to detect pathogens and emergency operations that can quickly control outbreaks.

+"This is a fight that we know how to win.
+We have the tools and the capacity.
+All we need is the political will," said Susan Rice, Obama's national security adviser.

 (Editing by Bernadette Baum)